Comparative studies of the Roman and Han empires: Political pattern

+Long time since the works of Spengler and Toynbee the comparative analysis between ancient Rome and China and its implications for the modern world did not receive further development but this changed with the emergence of the United States of America as effectively the only superpower in the world after the fall of the Soviet Union in 1991.
+The event led to a so-called "imperial turn" in the academic research meaning increased interest in the study of empires, particularly the Roman Empire.
+During the war on terror, the number of publications related to empire has increased exponentially accompanied by "stormy debates" on empires and Sinologist Yuri Pines coined the term "comparative imperiology."
+The Roman Empire has been compared to American dominance on the level of a cliché.
+The United States' hegemony is unprecedented in the modern system and thus the only illuminating cases can be found in pre-modern systems: "One difficulty with analyzing unipolarity is that we have mainly the current case, although examining Roman Europe and Han China could be illuminating."

-In order to illuminate, Ostrovsky compared the evolution of the early hegemonies of Rome (189-168 BC) and Qin (364-221 BC).
+In order to illuminate, Ostrovsky compared the evolution of the early hegemonies of Rome (189–168 BC) and Qin (364–221 BC).
 Since the condition of global closure (impossibility to expand) makes our world system more similar to China than Rome, the Chinese political pattern is supposed to be more relevant for us than the Roman.
-This implies hard anti-hegemonic balancing like against Qin rather than soft balancing like against Rome, total war and sweeping conquest like Qin in 230-221 BC rather than Rome's gradual annexations, and, if civilization survives, a cosmopolitan revolution, like the Han revolution in 206 BC and the Edict of Caracalla in AD 212, which similarly would turn the global American Empire into World State.
+This implies hard anti-hegemonic balancing like against Qin rather than soft balancing like against Rome, total war and sweeping conquest like Qin in 230–221 BC rather than Rome's gradual annexations, and, if civilization survives, a cosmopolitan revolution, like the Han revolution in 202 BC and the Edict of Caracalla in AD 212, which similarly would turn the global American Empire into World State.
 Since the modern system will remain totally circumscribed until the end of history, this World State is likely to be permanent like the Chinese rather than temporary like the Roman.